Alumni Ph.D.s 1970-2010

 Sejal Patel: Senior Research Historian, Office of NIH History, National Institutes of Health.

-Joy Rohde is an associate professor in the Gerald Ford School of Public Policy at the University of Michigan.
+Joy Rohde is an assistant professor in the Gerald Ford School of Public Policy at the University of Michigan.

 Elise Carpenter graduated from Penn Med in 2010 and has a Lawrence Family Medicine Residency in Lawrence, Massachusetts.